KateLWalker/Ada-Application/Essay responses.md

 	the class prepared, having already set up a tutor and worked out a schedule for studying.
 	It has been very trying because there is not always someone there to answer my questions
 	and I have had to do a lot of research on my end to find where I am going wrong and how
 	to complete certain problems.
+I am more than halfway through the course and am currently
-Overall, I have learned that there are a lot of resources
+	maintaining a 89%.
+Overall, I have learned that there are a lot of resources out there
-	out there to help you learn anything and have become more adept at utilizing them.
+	to help you learn anything and have become more adept at utilizing them.